MichalZmu/seat-and-beach-reservation/README.md

 # Reserve your beach seat

 This project was created to demonstrate a beach seat reservation system.
-Perfect at the time of coronavirus.
+The application was written in TypeScript with Angular 8.
+All the reservations are stored in the cloud database (MongoDB).
+For communications between database and application, I created REST API (Node.js with Express and Mongoose).
+For the graphic layer, I used Angular Material (data pickers and pagination) and Bootstrap (nav and grid layout).

 ![seach-and-beach-screenshot](https://i.imgur.com/muDmxno.jpg)